 Not much will change, and you can continue doing what you were doing before!
 We recommend that you take the time to make clear statements in your edit notes.

-#typo #correction in the content of your edit text.
+You will also be able to use a system of tags to express intent, using for example #typo #correction in the content of your edit text.
 Syntax highlighting and shortcuts will be available in the text editor.

 In the end, by removing the need for humans to look over edits, the bot should give you, the editor, more time to add and edit and fix data in MusicBrainz, without having to spend time checking everyone else’s edits or worry about other editors disagreeing with yours!